Jackie Stewart Hammond (Producing Artistic Director)

 Sarah Brayer (Director, Choreographer, Stage Manager) Sarah has been with MTA since its first show and has since had the honor of working on many shows with incredibly talented staff and actors.
 She enjoys all aspects of theatre including acting, directing, choreographing, and co vocal directing.
 Sarah won a NYA for outstanding choreography on MTA's production of Legally Blonde Jr. (Co-choreographed with the fabulous Shawna Weitekamp).
 She would like to thank her family for all their support.
 "Enjoy the show!"

-Jessica Kishbaugh (Minis Instructor, Assistant Stage Manager, Assistant Director) Jessica recently graduated from Southwest Institute of Natural Aesthetics and obtained her Esthetics license.
+Jessica Kishbaugh (Minis Instructor, Sound Designer and board operator, Hair/Makeup Design) Jessica recently graduated from Southwest Institute of Natural Aesthetics and obtained her Esthetics license.
 Jessica enjoys working at MTA year-round as the Assistant to the Producing Artistic Director.
 In addition to Stage Managing throughout the season she also had her directorial debut with A Year with Frog and Toad KIDS earlier this season.
 Jessica has been performing with MTA since its inception and is now enjoying working on the production side of things.
 She appreciates all of the opportunities Jackie Hammond and MTA has given her the past 10 years.
 Aside from MTA, Jessica is embarking on a new business endeavor as she opened her esthetics business, Skin Esteem.
 Check out her website and social medias for more information!
 SkinEsteemAZ.com/@SkinEsteemAZ

 Laura O'Meara (Director) Laura began her theatrical production career as a drama teacher at a private Christian school in Chicago where she produced and directed musicals with 120+ students, ages 6-14.
 She also served on and eventually led the drama team at her church, where she acted in and/or directed weekly dramas and full-scale adult and children's musical productions.
 Giving children the opportunity